OST Artist Spotlight: Bobby Womack

 On December 31st, of that same year, Bobby married Regina Banks.
 In 1976, now signed with Columbia, Bobby pulled himself together and returned to Muscle Shoals, Alabama.
 He was a changed man, and a different singer.
 His voice was grittier, and rougher.
 He turned out two other self-produced albums, Home Is Where The Heart Is (1976) and Pieces (1977), neither of which achieved much commercial success.

-Womack finished the decade on Arista with the Roads Of Life album in 1978 which he dedicated to his infant son Truth Womack who died tragically at only 4 months of age.
+Womack finished the decade on Arista with the Roads Of Life album in 1978 which he dedicated

 In 1981, Bobby signed with the small Beverly Glen label and produced the masterpiece, The Poet, and instant success.
 But all was not well with Womack’s new success.
 In between the release of The Poet and The Poet II, another fine album, Womack took label owner Otis Smith to court, claiming that he received no royalties.
 The Poet albums were a breakthrough for Womack in the UK.
 That same year, Britain's Blues & Soul named him the best male vocalist, best songwriter, and best live performer.
 The Womack is a true superstar in Europe, where his albums often sell in the millions.